zeusmedina/cs-application-crawling-lab-codeU/README.md

 ## Overview

 In this lab, we present our solution to the previous lab and analyze the performance of Web indexing algorithms.
-Then you will build a simple Web crawler.
+Then we build a simple Web crawler.

 ## Our Redis-backed indexer